 At this time Maisie left her job, never to return, to look after us.

 Eventually the kidney settled down.
-It has never produced the stunning results that many transplantees have but it is almost as good now, 23 years later as it was then (as of December 2009).
+It has never produced the stunning results that many transplantees have but it is almost as good now, nearly 23 years later as it was then (as of March 2016).
 I hadn't felt ill before but I felt a million times better afterwards.
 A progressive disease creeps up so slowly you don't notice it.
 I am eternally grateful to the family who gave their loved one's organs for transplantation.

 I did not realise how much my illness had shaped my life.
 I had knitted and created things because it didn't require much physical effort.
 With my new lease of life I wanted to take those skills in a thousand different ways.
 Lots of exciting and interesting paths opened up and I have been able to pursue many of them.
 I have certainly done an enormous number of things I wouldn't otherwise have done and I have always tried to brighten the lives of others by sharing my skills and knowledge.

 A transplant is a treatment, not a cure.
 There are always side effects.
-Nobody could have know, 20 years ago, what the long term effects of some of the treatments might be but the research that has gone on over that time has helped to refine the treatment still further and make the prospects better for anyone needing treatment in the future.
+Nobody could have known what the long term effects of some of the treatments might be but the research that has gone on over that time has helped to refine the treatment still further and make the prospects better for anyone needing treatment in the future.

-I have seen, first-hand, the progress over 45 years and it has been dramatic.
+I have seen, first-hand, the progress over more than 50 years and it has been dramatic.

 * * * * * * * * *